 What should I include in my strategy?

-What do I do if my child doesn’t want help or won’t admit there’s a problem?
+What do I do if my teen doesn’t want help or won’t admit there’s a problem?

 Watching someone willfully destroy their life is heartbreaking.
 If this is happening in your family, know that we understand your frustration, anger, sadness, and fear.
 But, as seen in relapsed drug addicts and alcoholics, until the motivation to change comes from within, people will continue to return to their destruction.
 Or, stated another way, until people understand they’ve settled for far less than the thriving, abundant life Christ offers, they will continue to believe there’s no other way, that they’ve done the best they could with the hand they were dealt.
 No amount of nagging and pleading will solve the problem until the heart issues are confronted and rooted out.